jam01/SRS-Template/template.md

 #### 3.5.1 Installation
 💬 _Ensures the software runs smoothly in its target environments._

-➥ Define supported platforms/environments, prerequisites, installation methods, configuration and delivery management, and rollback/uninstall requirements.
+➥ Define supported platforms/environments, prerequisites, installation methods, environment configuration (e.g., env vars, secrets), and rollback/uninstall procedures.

 💡 Tips:
-- Detail automation expectations (e.g., continuous delivery, IaC, installer scripts, container images).
+- Detail automation expectations (e.g., IaC, installer scripts, container images).
 - Specify environment parity requirements for dev/stage/prod.
 - Provide runbooks for scale-out/in and emergency capacity boosts.

+#### 3.5.2 Build and Delivery
+💬 _Defines the controls for building, packaging, and delivering software artifacts to ensure integrity, traceability, and reproducibility._

+➥ Define how source code is transformed into deployable artifacts and moved through environments.
+Describe expectations for build reproducibility, dependency management, licensing, configuration management, artifact verification, and release promotion.
+Include how controls ensure that all delivered artifacts are verifiable, approved, and protected from tampering.

+💡 Tips:
+- Outline promotion stages and required verification gates or approvals.
+- Cross-reference related sections such as 3.5.1 Installation and 3.5.10 Change Management and Release Notes for environment setup, versioning, and release traceability.

-#### 3.5.2 Distribution
+#### 3.5.3 Distribution
 💬 _Addresses geographically or organizationally distributed deployments, data, and devices._

 ➥ Specify deployment topologies, data distribution/replication approaches, and constraints imposed by organizational or network structure.